-Coaching four teams that have achieved national prominence, Adam Ward is entering his 14th season at the helm of Augusta University cross country and men’s and women’s track and field.
+Coaching four teams that have achieved national prominence, Adam Ward is entering his 15th season as the head coach of the Augusta University cross country and men’s and women’s track and field teams.

 Ward arrived in Augusta with an ambitious plan and his cross country programs have sprinted past respectability and into conference, regional and national contention on an annual basis.

 His tireless efforts and eye for detail and talent on the recruiting trails have spurred the Jaguars into unchartered territory.
 The Augusta University men’s cross country program, in just its second year of reinstatement in 2011, won the Peach Belt Conference Championships.

 In June, 2012, Augusta University Athletics announced the establishment of women’s and men’s outdoor track & field programs, which are both coached by Ward.

 Ward picked up his eighth PBC Coach of the Year award in the 2017 season for guiding the men to a PBC Championship, a No. 6 regional ranking, and a trip to the NCAA Championships.
 Six Jaguar men were named All-Conference and four All-Region.
 On the women’s side, the 2017 squad placed runner-up at the PBC Championships and sixth at the NCAA Regional.
 Three earned All-Conference and All-Region honors for Augusta, while Micah Weathers was named the PBC Freshman of the Year.

 Both cross country teams were ranked in the top 10 in 2016 and had a combined total of five Peach Belt All-Conference selections, three All-Region runners, and the PBC’s Female Freshman of the Year.